 Applicable to: Outlook 365, 2019, 2016, 2013; Windows 10 / 11 / 8 /7 and macOS computers.

-Here’s a question we got from a reader about her Microsoft Outlook client not showing new emails automatically:
+Here’s a question we got from a reader about her Microsoft Outlook client not showing new incoming emails automatically:

 If you ever used Microsoft Office Outlook as your PC e-mail client, you might have noticed some delay in your inbox refresh rate.
 Typically, it takes your incoming mail a bit more time to arrive when compared to web email services such as Yahoo Mail, GMail and Outlook.com.
 Those typically auto update your inbox folder entries whenever new email hits your mailbox.

 In today’s tutorial, i will show you how to make your Outlook inbox update automatically in shorter intervals so that the latest incoming messages are shown once they hit your server.